MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Use the following instructions to migrate your tenant and Azure Information Protection labels to use the new unified labeling store.

-You must be a global administrator to migrate your labels.
+You must be a Compliance administrator, Security administrator, or Global administrator to migrate your labels.

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
 Then navigate to the **Azure Information Protection** blade.